HEBREW READERS CHURCH

 Ordinances of the Apostles in the Churches

-• We all come from different walks and mindsets in life, yet our endeavor to be one body and one spirit can be accomplished through these means:
+We all come from different walks and mindsets in life, yet our endeavor to be one body and one spirit can be accomplished through these means:

 Hermas parable 9

 13[90]:7 These all," [saith he,] "received the name of the Son of Alahayim, and received likewise the power of these virgins.
-When then they received these spirits, they were strengthened, and were with the servants of Alahayim, and they had one spirit and one body [and one garment]; for they had the same mind, and they wrought righteousness.
+When then they received these spirits, they were strengthened, and were with the servants of Alahayim, and they had one spirit and one body and one garment; for they had the same mind, and they wrought righteousness.

-• We receive the one name, Yache, and we receive the holy spirits.
-It is a work to be clothed in these garments and for us to be in one accord to put our hands to the plow and bear them not looking back to the past mistakes or pleasures, nor thinking we are perfect already, but pressing forward to attain unto perfection:
+We have to put our hands to the plow in faith to serve the spirits of Alahayim to be strengthened by them to bear the powers of the 12 virgins not looking back to the past mistakes or pleasures, nor thinking we are perfect already, but pressing forward to attain unto perfection:

-Php 3:12
+Php 3:12-13

 Not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ Yache.
+13 Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before,

 Php 3:14